-Five details from the WHO-led report into Covid origins
+Five details from the WHO-led report on coronavirus origins

 The most controversial mainstream theory about the origin of the coronavirus is that it leaked from a laboratory in Wuhan in the course of scientific research.
 The theory has some high-profile advocates, including former Centers for Disease Control and Prevention chief Robert Redfield, but many scientists say the idea is politically motivated and not supported by direct evidence.

-The WHO-backed team considered the scenario, but ultimately concluded that it was “extremely unlikely” and devoted only a comparatively small space in the final report to the idea of an accidental laboratory leak.
+The WHO-backed team considered the scenario but concluded it was “extremely unlikely” and devoted only a comparatively small space in the final report to the idea of an accidental laboratory leak.

 In reaching this conclusion, the report acknowledges that lab leaks do happen and that the Wuhan Institute of Virology (WIV) had collected the coronavirus strain that was most similar to SARS-CoV-2.
-It also noted that a Wuhan Center for Disease Control lab moved to a location near the Huanan market Dec.
+It also noted that a Wuhan Center for Disease Control lab moved to a location near the Huanan market on Dec.
 2, 2019, and that “such moves can be disruptive for the operations of any laboratory.”

-However, the report quickly dismisses this idea, stating that the laboratories in Wuhan that worked on the virus had good safety records and the Wuhan lab “reported no disruptions or incidents caused by the move” and was not working on bat coronaviruses before the pandemic.
+However, the report quickly dismisses this idea, stating the laboratories in Wuhan that worked on the virus had good safety records and the Wuhan lab “reported no disruptions or incidents caused by the move” and was not working on bat coronaviruses before the pandemic.

-According to the report, Shi Zhengli, a researcher at the WIV who conducts work on bat coronaviruses, said that there had been no infections among staff during three years of research and that serum samples found no infections among close contacts of staff.
+According to the report, Shi Zhengli, a researcher at the WIV who conducts work on bat coronaviruses, said that there had been no infections among staffers during three years of research and that serum samples found no infections among close contacts of staffers.
 It is not clear whether the team asked for or was offered additional documentation on her claims.